zsonline/subscription-manager/README.md

 ## Getting started

 1. The projects main **configuration** is stored in `settings/`.
 Secret variables, however, are not stored in there.
 Instead, they are read from the environment.
 Either you set these values each time manually or you make use of a `.env` file.
-To do that copy `.env.example` to `.env` and complete it.
+To do so copy `.env.example` to `.env` and complete it.

 2. Make all **database migrations** by typing `python manage.py makemigrations` and apply them to the database: `python manage.py migrate`.